Beginner’s Guide to Data Privacy Laws

 This article was originally published in The Nonprofit Times.

-Lindsey has over 15 years of experience in information technology and information security.
+Lindsey is a partner at CapinTech.
+She has over 20 years of experience in information technology and information security.
 Lindsey provides review and consulting services with an emphasis on nonprofit organizations, higher education, financial institutions, and healthcare facilities.
 She stays current on changing threats, government regulations, and various organizations’ security frameworks to design audit work programs and better assist clients in implementing appropriate controls to protect against cybersecurity threats.
-Traina & Associates joined CapinCrouse in January 2017.